IronCoreLabs/ironcore-alloy/kotlin/benchmarks/src/README.md

 In general, operation latency is a function of latency to the TSP + latency to the tenant's KMS (if key-leasing is disabled).

 The benchmark is using a single tenant, and (depending on your machine and benchmark config) can easily be executing a few thousand ops/sec.
 If you run the benchmark long enough you can overwhelm the TSP.
 In a real application, you would scale-out the TSP at this point.
 See [the TSP documentation](https://ironcorelabs.com/docs/saas-shield/tenant-security-proxy/deployment/) for more details.

+## Other Languages

+There are also benchmarks available in [Rust](https://github.com/IronCoreLabs/ironcore-alloy/tree/main/benches) and [Python](https://github.com/IronCoreLabs/ironcore-alloy/blob/main/python/ironcore-alloy/bench.py).